tranbrandon1233/Codepath_Android_Project6/app/README..md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: Brandon Tran

-Time spent: 3 hours spent in total
+Time spent: 1 hour spent in total

 ## Summary

-Pokedex 2.0 is an android app that lets you see and learn about Pokemon.
-Tap on one for a surprise!
+Pretty Pokedex is an android app that updates the Pokedex to be prettier!

-If I had to describe this project in three (3) emojis, they would be: 📲📔🔎
+If I had to describe this project in three (3) emojis, they would be: 🔎📲😍

 ## Application Features